willwin4sure/flash/README.md

 ## Features

-Flash has a TCP implementation based on `javidx9`'s code, with various modificaitons.
+Flash has a TCP implementation based on `javidx9`'s code, with various modifications.
 This can be used when reliability of messages is vital or when real-time performance is not a priority.
 This code is found under `flash/tcp`, and all relevant classes are in the `flash::tcp` namespace.